1nutzername/fedora-setup/README.md

     - **gstreamer plugins** - [a framework for streaming media](https://github.com/GStreamer/gstreamer)
   ### Install Nvidia
     - **Installs the akmod-nvidia driver from the RPMFusion repo's** - [An akmod is a type of package similar to dkms.
 As you start your computer, the akmod system will check if there are any missing kmods and if so, rebuild a new kmod for you.
 Akmods have more overhead than regular kmod packages as they require a few development tools such as gcc and automake in order to be able to build new kmods locally](https://rpmfusion.org/Howto/NVIDIA#Akmods)
+- ## Remove Software
+  ### Removes libre office and packages specified in dnf-remove-packages.txt
+- ## Install XBOX
+  ### Install XBOX drivers for wireless Controller with dongle
+- ## Configure Git
+  ## Prompt to enter git username and email